Flambards Theme Park

-Flambards Theme Park is an amusement park on the southern outskirts of the town of Helston in Cornwall, England, United Kingdom.
+Flambards Theme Park was an amusement park on the southern outskirts of the town of Helston in Cornwall, England, United Kingdom.
 It was founded in 1976 as the Cornwall Aero Park by Douglas Kingsford Hale MBE.
+The park's final season was 2024, with the closure announced on 4 November 2024.

 History

 Flambards first opened in 1976 under the name of 'Cornwall Aero Park'.
 Owned by Douglas Kingsford Hale MBE, the park slowly built up an array of aircraft, models and exhibitions.

-In 1984, "Britain in the Blitz," a mock-up of a bomb-hit street during World War II, was opened.
+In 1984, "Britain in the Blitz," a mockup of a bomb-hit street during World War II, was opened.

 By 1990, the park had grown and was renamed "The Flambards Experience."
 Early rides featured at the theme park included the Dragon Coaster, the Canyon River Log Flume, Paddle Boats, and the hype glide.

 For the 2007 season, three rides were added: The Rocking Tug, The Carousel, and The Space Shuttle.